 Visitors can marvel at the ruins of Castillo Orihuela, a castle which once enhanced Orihuela’s status as one of the most important settlements in the area.
 In fact, the destruction of the castle led to Alicante becoming a major city.

-The main church of the town is Orihuela Cathedral.
-Initially built as a gothic church, it was ‘promoted’ to cathedral status in the 16th century.
+Inside the town itself there are plenty of interesting landmarks to view.
+The main church is Orihuela Cathedral, which was initially built as a Gothic church and was “promoted” to cathedral status in the 16th century.

-Head to the course
+Head to the Course

 If you are interested in getting in a little golf during your time in Spain, Orihuela should definitely be on your list of places to visit.

-- Real Club de Golf Campoamor
+- Real Club de Golf Campoamor Resort

-- La Finca Golf
+- La Finca Golf Resort